-The Company classifies its cash and cash equivalents, shares receivable and deferred compensation as FVTPL; marketable securities, as available-for-sale; other receivables, as loans and receivables; and accounts payable and accrued liabilities and other liabilities and deferred compensation (amended terms), as other financial liabilities.
+The Company classifies its cash and cash equivalents, and deferred compensation as fair value through profit or loss ("FVTPL"); marketable securities, as available-for-sale; other receivables, as loans and receivables; and accounts payable and accrued liabilities and deferred compensation (amended terms), as other financial liabilities.

-The carrying value of cash and cash equivalents, marketable securities, and shares receivable have been based on quoted market prices, a Level 1 measurement according to the fair value hierarchy.
-The carrying value of other receivables approximate fair value, as the instruments are subject to market rates of interest.
+The carrying value of cash and cash equivalents, and marketable securities has been based on quoted market prices, a Level 1 measurement according to the fair value hierarchy.
+The carrying value of other receivables approximate fair value, as the instruments is subject to market rates of interest.
 The carrying value of accounts payable and accrued liabilities approximate fair value, due to the short term to maturity of these financial instruments.